marcoromanelli-github/docs/software/virtual-env.md

 Managing software dependencies and configurations can be challenging in an HPC environment.
 Users often need different versions of the same software or libraries, leading to conflicts and complex setups.
 Virtual environments provide a solution by allowing users to isolate their project and its dependencies.
 This simplifies the setup process, ensures that users have the correct software environment for their applications, and reduces conflicts and errors caused by incompatible software versions.
 This guide provides different methods for installing or simulating virtual environments in multiple languages including Python, R, Julia, Rust, C, C++, and other languages.
 This will allow you to create projects in isolated environments that will not require root or sudo access.

-## General Tips

-- Always use version control (e.g., Git) alongside virtual environments
-- Document your project setup and dependencies
-- Regularly update your virtual environment and dependencies
-- Be consistent with naming conventions for your projects and environments

-## What is a virtual environment?
-A virtual environment is an environment or directory that isolates packages, libraries, and dependencies for a specific project.
-This prevents any dependencies from being permanently installed on the actual system while still allowing it to be managed within the project's directory.

 ## Python

 ### How to create and use a virtual environment in Python

-This section of the guide explains how to use, create, and manage virtual environments for Python as well as install and manage packages within that environment.
+Manage virtual environments for Python and packages within that environment.

 #### Setup environment
-This subsection walks you through creating a new Python virtual environment.
-A virtual environment in Python is an isolated working copy of Python which allows you to work on a specific project without affecting other projects.
+Creating a new Python virtual environment using venv.
+Other virtual environment managers include conda, virtualenv, pipenv.

 1. Ensure Python is installed:
    ```